MICHAEL WADDELL

 18 YEARS OF LEADERSHIP EXPERIENCE IN INTERCOLLEGIATE ATHLETICS & PRIVATE BUSINESS

-Nieves was a three-year football letterwinner at Fayetteville (N.C.)
-State and earned a bachelor’s degree from UNC Pembroke.
-He earned two master’s degrees from Georgia State—an M.S. in sport administration (2010) and an MBA (2015).
+A Chapel Hill, N.C., native, Nieves was a three-year football letterwinner at Fayetteville State and earned his bachelor’s degree from UNC Pembroke.
+He also holds two graduate degrees from Georgia State University: an M.S. in Sport Administration (2010) and an MBA (2015).

 Read about Charles here